Shearwaters of The Petrel Station

 Scientific name: Puffinus assimilis

 Little Shearwaters are the smallest shearwater species regularly encountered in New Zealand, and one of our local specialties of The Petrel Station seabird tours.
-They are winter breeders and can be seen in good numbers in season, making Northland one of the best places in New Zealand to enjoy them well.
+They are local winter breeders and can be seen in good numbers in season, making Northland one of the best places in New Zealand to enjoy them well.

 They are dark above and white below with blue legs.
 Their flight style is distinctive, with a series of quick, stiff wingbeats followed by short glides, usually very low over the ocean surface.